 3. Submit a complete list of Alabama activities (a list of all clients and time periods of operation).

-4. Submit audited financial statements to the commission that shows a net worth greater than $5,000 (not more than 12 months old).
+4. Submit audited financial statements to the commission that shows a sound financial net worth (not more than 12 months old).

-5. A $10,000 surety bond is required for the principal office and $5,000 bond for each additional location up to a maximum of $50,000 bond.
+5. A $100,000 surety bond is required, up to a maximum of $5,000,000 bond.
+The bond amount is based on the transmitters number plus 50 percent of the average daily outstanding payment instrument and stored value obligations in Alabama.
 In lieu of a bond, a deposit may be made to the state in the amount equal or greater to the amount of the required bond.
 Bonds must be renewed annually.

 The premium that you pay for an Alabama Money Transmitter Bond is dependent on credit and the bond amount required.

-A money transmitter in license in Alabama must be renewed each year by April 1.
+A money transmitter in license in Alabama must expires March 31 of each year.

 Hours: 8:00-5:00 CST, Monday through Friday